-Despite a growing number of older drivers on the road, researchers have found that they are crashing less often than just a decade ago.
+Despite a growing number of senior drivers on the road, researchers have found that they are crashing less often than just a decade ago.
 They’re also less likely to be injured or killed in a crash, compared with aging drivers of yesterday.
-That’s because older adults are living longer, healthier and more active lives than ever before.
+That’s because seniors are living longer, healthier and more active lives than ever before.

 Normal aging does affect driving, but there isn’t set age when a person is no longer safe behind the wheel.
 In fact, most people can safely drive well into old age.
 When people become unsafe to drive, it’s generally the result of an underlying medical condition or medications, not reaching a certain age.